 Santiago de Compostela

-Santiago is one of the most important centres of Christian pilgrimage and pilgrims have come to its cathedral from all over the world ever since the Middle Ages.
-The city has been designated a World Heritage Site and also has the distinctive air of a university town
+Santiago is one of the most important centers of Christian pilgrimage and pilgrims have come to its cathedral from all over the world since the Middle Ages.
+The city has been designated a World Heritage Site and also has the distinctive air of a university town.

 The village is still a typical seaport and the port is one of its main attractions, around which the life of Luarca is concentrated.
 Worthy of note are the 18th century palace of the Marquises of Gamoneda and the parish church of St. Eulalia.
 Luarca can boast of being the birthplace of Severo Ochoa de Albornoz, who won the first Nobel Prize for Medicine in 1959.